taw00/manuscript-css/README.md

 <div style="clear: both;"></div>

-# This process is . . .
+# What is this?
+CSS to be used with Markdown.
+It provides . . .

-1. A generalized manuscript formatting process for prose and poetry (for prose, both narrative and nonnarrative)
+1. A generalized process to write in markdown, formatted to generate manuscript-like results for prose and poetry (and for prose, both narrative and nonnarrative)
-3. Formatting to produce US Letter- or A4-dimensioned artifacts (PDFs)
+3. … to render US Letter- or A4-dimensioned artifacts (PDFs)
-4. Formatting that can be adjusted for short-form works (e.g. short-story or single-poem manuscripts)
-5. Formatting that can be adjusted for long-form works (novel and book-sized / poetry chapbooks and collections)
+4. … that can be adjusted for short-form works (e.g. short-story or single-poem manuscripts) or for long-form works (novel and book-sized / poetry chapbooks and collections)
-6. Formatting that can be broadly adjusted for nonnarrative works (nonnarrative non-fiction, primarily)
+6. … whether they be nonnarrative works (nonnarrative non-fiction, primarily)
-7. A lot of customability if you know your CSS.

 # This process is not . . .

 ## This process is not for book production

-This set of stylesheets designed to produce a professional, reviewable document in an industry-standard format rendered from your markdown.
+These stylesheets are designed to produce a professional, reviewable manuscript in an industry-standard format rendered from your markdown.
 Producing a document that will then be used for the text block of a book is a different animal entirely.

-To produce a book (self-publishing), when you have finished or are close to finishing your drafting process, port your document from markdown to LibreOffice, Word, or Google Docs and either submit that to an editor or import the document into a book production application like [Reedsy](https://reedsy.com/write-a-book).
+If you are looking for something to format your work for self-publication, import your work into something like Vellum, Scribus, InDesign, Atticus, [Reedsy](https://reedsy.com/write-a-book).
 Then work through the process of adjusting it in preparation for publication.